CiiDub/bbround-trippin/readme.md

 export BB_user="userC"
 export BB_host="$(hostname)"
 ```
 There are a number of ways to setup BB\_host.
 On most macs “$(hostname)” will expand to something like my\_macintosh.local.
 You can configure your hostname in the Sharing preference panel.
-This is great because it avoids using your mac’s ip, which is probably changing all the time, even on your home network.
+This is great because it avoids using your mac’s ip, which is probably changing all the time.

-You also might set a domain like my\_registered\_domain.com if you want to point back at your mac from outside your network.
+You also might set a domain like back\_to\_me\_domain.net if you want to point back at your mac from outside your network.

 #### Send the variables to your SSH session: